This time last month, I received something dreaded in the mail. No, it wasn’t a severed head; it was a summons for jury duty.

 Thanks to this smelly juror, we deliberated for over five hours.
 It ended in a hung jury.

-After the trial, we got to speak with the attorneys of the case where I learned all sorts of things such as the defendant had a blood alcohol level of 1.6 (or something higher) and his wife was on tape telling the trooper he was more trashed than she was.
+After the trial, we got to speak with the attorneys on the case.
+That’s when I learned the defendant had a blood alcohol level of 1.6 (or something higher), and his wife was on tape telling the trooper he was more trashed than she was.

 With all things considered, I had a blast.
 I thought it would be so flipping boring, and it sort of was, but I had a good time.
-I met some great people, was humiliated (always fun), got hit on by the gyro vendor for two weeks and earned $20 a day.
+I met some great people, was humiliated (always fun), got hit on by the gyro vendor, and earned $20 a day.

 In fact, as I’m writing this, I miss being on jury duty.